- Langside Campus

 What will I learn?

-You will complete a variety of units such as:
+In this HNC Electrical Engineering course, you will complete a variety of units such as:

 - Electrical machine principles